Azure/azure-powershell/documentation/testing-docs/test-matrix-for-az-accounts.md

 The authentication functionality in Az.Accounts is one of the most important pieces in Azure PowerShell.
 To make sure Azure PowerShell be delivered to customers with high quality, we define the test matrix which should be honored by each release of Az.Accounts when there is any change related to authentication.

-**Priority Clarification**

-- `P0`: Run if any authentication related code change in Az.Accounts, or upgrading Azure.Identity or MSAL library
-- `P1`: Run if upgrading minor or major version of Azure.Identity or MSAL library
-- `P2`: Run if upgrading major version of Azure.Identity or MSAL library

 ## Azure Public Cloud

 Azure Public Cloud is the most important Azure instance, all tests should run against it.